drjoschua/nr-litteratur/USA-ASS.md

 * Personalization features (contrast, color, font size, shortcuts, allowing images, etc.)

 ## Schnepp & Shiver (2011) Improving deaf accessibility in remote usability testing

+Schnepp & Shiver (2011) show a platform that is more accessible for deaf people by presenting and recording all information in ASL without the need of written English.
+Most Deaf adults have an average reading fluency comparable to that of a fourth-grader.
+Thus, they propose to propose all information in American Sign Language (ASL):
+* An interpreter translates all relevant text to ASL.
+* Informed consent, instructions, tasks, questions and options are presented in sign language.
+   * Answers and options are referred to by indexing (corresponding to a Likert scale).
+   * Open-ended questions are captured with a web-camera and stored.
+* An interpreter voices the participants' answers.
+* All video recordings are destroyed and only the voiced answers are retained.

 ## Castillo et al. (1998) Remote usability evaluation: can users report their own critical incidents?